INTERVIEW

 9

-I’m not sure if I’ll still be in this industry in five years.
-I’ve always been someone who looks for new opportunities and evolves when it feels right.
+I’m not sure I’ll still be in this industry in five years.
+I’ve always been someone who evolves and follows new opportunities when they feel right.

-My long-term focus is building real assets, diversified income, and a life that gives me freedom to travel, to invest in causes I care about, and to support communities that don’t always get support.
-I’m disciplined about my future.
-Every year, I want to feel more independent and more in control of my time.
+My long-term focus is building real assets, diversified income, and a life that gives me the freedom to travel, invest in causes I care about, and support communities that don’t always receive the attention they deserve.
+Each year, I aim to feel more independent and more in control of my time.